patrons - sponsors - partners 2023-2024

-MEZZO, the international reference for classical music, jazz and dance on television, is now broadcast in more than 95 countries to 65 million subscribers, and is available on two complementary channels:
+MEZZO, the international reference for classical music, jazz and dance on television, is now broadcast in nearly 100 countries to more than 65 million subscribers, and is available on two complementary channels:

 Mezzo, an invitation to explore the repertoire – New prodigies, the stars of today and legends of the past, in all repertoires and formats.

-Mezzo Live HD, the ultimate concert hall – Mezzo Live HD invites you to the finest of concert halls; opera and ballet houses, festivals and more.
+Mezzo Live, the ultimate concert hall – Mezzo Live invites you to the finest of concert halls; opera and ballet houses, festivals and more.

-With 40 live shows each year filmed exclusively in HD, Mezzo Live HD brings you the best of the international music scene.
+With over 40 live shows each year filmed exclusively in HD, Mezzo Live brings you the best of the international music scene.

 Mezzo has been a proud partner of the Orchestre de la Suisse Romande for many years, regularly broadcasting orchestra concerts live from the Victoria Hall in Geneva, as well as footage from the orchestra’s prestigious archives.

 The label Schweizer Fonogramm is passionately dedicated to the recording of classical music and produces only studio projects, in the purest tradition of the great historical recordings.
 All the productions of the label benefit from the knowledge of the musical universe of its production team and its partner ADCSound.

 Schweizer Fonogramm transcribes emotion with passion on all media.

 The label is interested in all repertoires from all eras.